 As a leading humanitarian organization in Quebec dedicated to providing support to Syrian refugees, the Syrian Kids Foundation is launching a new initiative to support Quebec residents and concerned donors sponsor Syrian refugees to come to Canada.
 Each year, around 450 refugees are privately resettled in the province of Quebec in Canada.
-As a registered non-profit organization in Quebec and Canada, the Syrian Kids Foundation aims to sponsor a number of its graduated students from Al Salam School, and also to provide advice and partnership to Syrian-Canadians who would like to sponsor displaced family members to come to Canada.
+As a registered non-profit organization in Quebec and Canada, the Syrian Kids Foundation aims to sponsor a number of its graduated students from Al Salam School, and to facilitate the settlement of Syrian refugees in Canada by providing support, including interpretation, counselling and employment preparation and other assistance.

 Sponsor an Al Salam School graduate to pursue post-secondary education in Quebec, Canada